smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 1. User opens OEM App store containing the list of possible cloud applications.
 (Using mobile sdl app or embedded sdl app)
 2. User chooses to enable a cloud application from the list
 3. If the cloud application requires user authentication, the user will enter login information or complete OAuth Device Flow
-4. Auth information is sent in a post request from OEM app store to cloud app server with hashed VIN
+4. Auth information is sent in a post request from OEM app store to cloud app server with the cloudAppVehicleID (Optional)
-5. Cloud app verifies login credentials and stores hashed VIN for future use.
+5. Cloud app verifies login credentials and stores the cloudAppVehicleID for future use (Optional)
 6. Cloud app responds to OEM app store with a secret token that will be used to authenticate SDL Core's future websocket connection
 7. User connects phone to headunit, OEM app registers and sends updated list of enabled cloud apps and corresponding secret tokens.
 8. Core stores secret tokens in the policy table and updates the `enabled` field of the cloud apps listed in the policy table.
 9. Core sends update app list to HMI to display cloud apps' availability
 10. User activates cloud app, Core gets WS endpoint from policy table and opens WS connection passing the secret token supplied by oem app and the hashed VIN
 11. Cloud app verifies the hashed VIN  and secret token are valid and accepts the connection

+Note: This is one posisble implementation of enabling and authenticating cloud apps using an OEM cloud app store.
+Please refer to other example use cases.

 ### Obtaining Cloud App IP Address and Port